-Our summer internship program offers an opportunity to learn valuable skills at a successful coastal nonprofit organization.
+Our summer internship program offers opportunities to learn valuable skills at a successful coastal nonprofit organization.

 The North Carolina Coastal Federation is a member-supported nonprofit environmental organization committed to protecting and restoring the North Carolina coast.
-Through the Stanback Internship Program, the Coastal Federation provides an exciting opportunity for students to work with our established and successful organization.
+Through the Stanback Internship Program, the Coastal Federation provides several exciting opportunities for students to work with our established and successful organization.
 Working alongside dedicated professional staff, interns will engage in: